Philip Spinney is the HM Senior Coroner for Exeter and Greater Devon

 She moved to south Devon after qualification and in 2012 set up her own practice specialising in private client matters (wills, probate, estate administration) and older clients’ issues.

 Luisa was appointed HM Assistant Coroner for Exeter and Greater Devon in 2013.
 She has a particular interest in emergency planning and disaster victim identification.

-More information about Alison Longhorn, Deborah Archer and Nick Brown will be available soon.
+More information about Alison Longhorn and Deborah Archer will be available soon.